 The American Baptist Historical Society exists to document the ministry and mission of Baptists.
-It does not intentionally collect genealogical data.
+Genealogical data is not the primary focus of our archival collections.
 Even so, historical data concerns people, and people are the subject of genealogical study.
 Some of our holdings inevitably will have some genealogical value.

 To save you time, we post this information guide for the genealogist.